 In May 2000, Los Alamos County and adjacent lands were devastated by the 48,000-acre Cerro Grande wildfire.
 Nearly 400 Los Alamos homes were destroyed.
-This sculpture was erected a year later, commemorating the fire and community rebuilding.
+This sculpture was erected a year later to commemorate both the fire and community re-building.

-1 Ashley Pond Park
+Ashley Pond Park

-The pond began as a natural depression in the landscape.
-The Ranch School ensured its water supply by constructing a pipeline from a dam in Los Alamos Canyon.
-It was named for Ashley Pond Jr., the founder of the Los Alamos Ranch School, whose students could not resist the geographical pun.
-The boys used it for summer and winter sports.
+The pond in the center of the park began as a natural depression in the landscape.
+The Los Alamos Ranch School ensured the water supply by constructing a dam and a pipeline from Los Alamos Canyon.
+The pond was named for Ashley Pond Jr., the founder of the Ranch School whose students couldn't resist the geographical pun.
+The boys used the pond for summer and winter sports.
 Blocks of ice were cut from the pond in the winter and stored in the Ice House.
-Ashley Pond Park contains a number of sculptures that are part of the County art collection, curated by the Art in Public Places Board.
+Ashley Pond Park contains a number of sculptures that are a part of the County art collection, curated by the Art in Public Places Board.

-(B) Ice House Memorial
+B Ice House Memorial

 This memorial marks a unique spot in history.
-First, it was the site of a simple ice house, erected to store ice cut from Ashley Pond by Ranch School boys during the winters.
-During WWII, it was repurposed as a technical area laboratory where the nuclear core of the "Gadget" (the prototype atomic bomb) was assembled-the same Gadget that was later tested at the Trinity Site, the successfully detonated on July 16, 1945.
+It was the site of a simple ice house, erected to store ice cut from Ashley Pond during the winters.
+Then, during WWII, it was repurposed as a technical area laboratory where the nuclear core of the "Gadget" (the prototype atomic bomb) was assembled-the same Gadget that was later tested at the Trinity Site on July 16, 1945.